ROCm/rocSHMEM/docs/api/rma.rst

 .. cpp:function:: __device__ void rocshmem_ctx_TYPENAME_get_nbi_wave(rocshmem_ctx_t ctx, TYPE *dest, const TYPE *source, size_t nelems, int pe)
 .. cpp:function:: __device__ void rocshmem_ctx_TYPENAME_get_nbi_wg(rocshmem_ctx_t ctx, TYPE *dest, const TYPE *source, size_t nelems, int pe)

-    :param ctx:     Context with which to perform this operation.
+    :param ctx:     Context with which to perform this operation
-    :param dest:    Destination address.
-Must be an address on the symmetric heap.
+    :param dest:    Destination address; Must be an address on the symmetric heap
-    :param source:  Source address.
-Must be an address on the symmetric heap.
+    :param source:  Source address; Must be an address on the symmetric heap
     :param nelems:  The number of elements to transfer
-    :param pe:      PE of the remote process.
+    :param pe:      PE of the remote process

     :returns:       None

 **Description:**
 Reads contiguous data of nelems elements from source on pe to dest on the calling PE.